adobe-platform/porter/docs/detailed_design/hotswap.md

 infrastructure exposes a whole class of errors that are easily avoidable.

-For these reasons porter enforces that hot swap can only occur for a maximum of 24 hours before re-provision must occur.
+For these reasons porter enforces that hot swap can only occur for a maximum of one week hour before re-provision must occur.
 We think this strikes a nice balance between a fast feedback loop, a good default security posture, and avoiding infrastructure drift.

 Assumptions
 -----------